 The cylinder head must be removed and the buildup of carbon and other deposits must be cleaned periodically to prevent premature engine wear.
-This must be done after each 100 HOURS of operation if leaded gasoline is used and after each 200 HOURS of operation if unleaded gasoline is used or once a year whichever comes first.
+This must be done after each 200 HOURS of operation if leaded gasoline is used and after each 400 HOURS of operation if unleaded gasoline is used.
 Have this service done by an authorized dealer.